WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 -   **_Type:_** `Object`

-Supports contains as set of options to control features used in the editor.
-See the [the supports documentation](/docs/reference-guides/block-api/block-supports.md) for more details.
+Supports contains a set of options to control features used in the editor.
+See [the `supports` documentation](/docs/reference-guides/block-api/block-supports.md) for more details.

 #### transforms (optional)